Rosalina121/kremstream-neo/README.md

 that communicate with the server via a websocket.
 Most just receive follows, chats and chat deletes, plus some overlay-specific messages (like a dark mode toggle).

-Currently there's a single overlay by default - Switch 2

 Following is/will be a breakdown of overlay-specific things, and stuff that stands out from the general functionality.

 ### Switch 2
 Overlay checks if the incoming messages contain `!L` or `!R` (case-insensitive) and move the cursor between "buttons" on the UI,